Questions on GDP keep coming for India's statisticians

-NEW DELHI Ashish Kumar, the head of India's statistics office, has faced two months of questioning about how a new way of measuring GDP created the world's fastest-growing major economy overnight.
+NEW DELHI, April 17 Ashish Kumar, the head of India's statistics office, has faced two months of questioning about how a new way of measuring GDP created the world's fastest-growing major economy overnight.

 It's unlikely to end any time soon.